Grant Opportunity for Transforming Communities

 Every community is different and while we can use lessons learned in other areas, it doesn’t mean that information is translatable to every community.
 Chambers are institutions that by design are forced to know business interest, community interest as well as who the players are within our respective communities.
 I’m glad to say that the Durham Chamber of Commerce understands how important this is and has been able to benefit from extending ourselves outside of the traditional box of business.
 Why should this example matter to business community?
 Since our success with this campaign, our creditability as an organization has risen along with the communities desire to work with the business community.
 Sure, people still come to us to sponsor most of everything.
 Nonetheless, we take this as part of the territory, knowing that in the end we’ve made more people aware of what we are capable of doing and the continual impact and reach chambers of commerce have!

-Tags: infrastructure, infrastructure infrastructure transportation transportation funding, infrastructure transportation
+Tags: infrastructure infrastructure transportation transportation funding, infrastructure transportation, infrastructure

 Infrastructure Part 2: Stamford